We The Curious: Sustainability

 Since its inception sustainability has been a key part of the We The Curious project.
 The We The Curious building (formerly Explore and At-Bristol) is an example of low-energy design with a phase-change storage tank enabling air source heat pumps to heat and cool the building using only night surplus electricity.

 At-Bristol (as the centre was then known) joined the 10:10 project in 2010 in a bid to reduce their carbon footprint.
 One year later they announced that they had reduced their carbon emissions (according to 10:10's criteria) by 12%.

 Since 2010 We The Curious has been on an intense sustainability drive to improve its performance in all areas of sustainability whilst also ensuring that the subject is included in its educational and promotional work.
 In 2011 At-Bristol was awarded a Gold Green Tourism Award and a West of England Carbon Champions Carbon Champion Award and in 2012 a Silver South West Sustainable Tourism Award.

 March 2012 also saw At-Bristol's environmental performance being improved further with the installation of a 50-kilowatt peak solar photovoltaic array to produce electricity for the building from the sun.

-We The Curious now has 'Strive for Sustainable futures' as one of the core pillars of its manifesto, and is constantly reviewing its environmental impact in order to try to become carbon neutral in line with the Bristol One City Plan.
-Part of this is to use the platforms available to educate the public about pressing environmental concerns, such as supporting sustainable palm oil and reducing air pollution.
+We The Curious presently includes "Strive for Sustainable futures" as one of the core pillars of its manifesto.
+The centre constantly reviews its environmental impact to try to become carbon neutral in line with the Bristol One City Plan.
+Partly, the centre intends to leverage its platforms to educate the public about pressing environmental concerns, such as supporting sustainable palm oil and reducing air pollution.